 values= a series of cash flows

 Step 6: Find the Enterprise Value.

-In this step we will calculate the Total Enterprise value by summation of Present value of explicit forecast period and Present value of Terminal Value.
+In this step, we will calculate the Total Enterprise value by summation of the Present value of explicit forecast period and Present Value of Terminal Value.

 Step 7: Adjust Enterprise Value to arrive at Equity Value

 In this step, we have to find out the intrinsic value of the firms which is calculated as:

 Step 8: Find the fair price of Google share